New Words Bookstore: Women authors at New Words

+Background, context and impact

-Feminist cultural movements and "Women in Print"
+Feminist cultural movements

 Feminist bookstores were integral to the second wave of feminism.
 Starting in the early 1970s, women's newspapers, magazines, journals, and independent presses proliferated, and women's bookstores started to open—at first in only a few major cities, and then throughout the country.
 Among the earliest of these were A Woman's Place in Oakland, Labyris Books and Womanbooks in New York City (1972), Charis in Atlanta (1973), Toronto Women's Bookstore in Canada (1973), Amazon Bookstore in Minneapolis (1974), and New Words in Cambridge (1974).
 New Words was one of the original members of the Feminist Bookstore Network, a North American network of feminist bookstores founded by Carol Seajay in 1976.
 By the late 1980s, there were more than 120 feminist bookstores in the US and Canada and a decade later, there were 175.
 By 1989, New Words ranked as "the largest feminist bookstore in the country in terms of dollar sales".